Modern Slavery Statement

 We are committed to preventing acts of modern slavery and human trafficking from occurring within our business and our supply chain.
 We believe employment should be chosen.
 There must be no forced, bonded or involuntary prison labour.
 Supplier employees must not be required to lodge monies or identity papers in order to work and must be free to leave employment after giving reasonable notice.

-Supply chain
+Supply chain structure

 Due to the strong relationships we have with our suppliers and contractors, we consider the risk of exploitation, human trafficking and breach of human rights very low.
-Nonetheless, thanks to our procedures and due diligence process, we are committed to ensuring such occurrences do not take place within our business or supply chain.
+Nonetheless, thanks to our stringent procedures and due diligence process, we are committed to ensuring such occurrences do not take place within our business or supply chain.

 Certification

-Stott and May require that every supplier reads and certifies compliance with our code of conduct in line with Modern Slavery Act 2015 (as amended).
+Our Stott and May require that every supplier reads and certifies compliance with our code of conduct in line with Modern Slavery Act 2015 (as amended).

 Stott and May have a zero-tolerance policy on modern slavery and are committed to the highest level of ethical standards.